-Figure 32.7.
+Figure 29.7.
 PCA Frequency Output Mode

-32.3.5.
-8-bit, 9-bit, 10-bit and 11-bit Pulse Width Modulator Modes
+29.3.5.
+8-bit through 15-bit Pulse Width Modulator Modes

 Each module can be used independently to generate a pulse width modulated (PWM) output on its associated CEXn pin.
-The frequency of the output is dependent on the timebase for the PCA counter/timer, and the setting of the PWM cycle length (8, 9, 10 or 11-bits).
-For backwards-compatibility with the 8-bit PWM mode available on other devices, the 8-bit PWM mode operates slightly different than 9, 10 and 11-bit PWM modes.
-It is important to note that all channels configured for 8/9/10/11-bit PWM mode will use the same cycle length.
-It is not possible to configure one channel for 8-bit PWM mode and another for 11-bit mode (for example).
+The frequency of the output is dependent on the timebase for the PCA counter/timer, and the setting of the PWM cycle length (8, 9, 10, 11, 12, 13, 14, or 15-bits).
+For backwards-compatibility with the 8-bit PWM mode available on other devices, the 8-bit PWM mode operates slightly different than 9, 10, 11, 12, 13, 14, and 15-bit PWM modes.
+It is important to note that all channels configured for 8-bit through 15-bit PWM mode will use the same cycle length.
+For example, it is not possible to configure one channel for 8-bit PWM mode and another for 11-bit mode.
 However, other PCA channels can be configured to Pin Capture, High-Speed Output, Software Timer, Frequency Output, or 16-bit PWM mode independently.

-32.3.5.1.
+29.3.5.1.
 8-bit Pulse Width Modulator Mode

 The duty cycle of the PWM output signal in 8-bit PWM mode is varied using the module's PCA0CPLn capture/compare register.
 When the value in the low byte of the PCA counter/timer (PCA0L) is equal to the value in PCA0CPLn, the output on the CEXn pin will be set.
-When the count value in PCA0L overflows, the CEXn output will be reset (see Figure 32.8).
+When the count value in PCA0L overflows, the CEXn output will be reset (see Figure 29.8).
 Also, when the counter/timer low byte (PCA0L) overflows from 0xFF to 0x00, PCA0CPLn is reloaded automatically with the value stored in the module's capture/compare high byte (PCA0CPHn) without software intervention.
+This synchronous update feature allows software to asynchronously write a new PWM high time, which will then take effect on the following PWM period.

-Setting the ECOMn and PWMn bits in the PCA0CPMn register, and setting the CLSEL bits in register PCA0PWM to 00b enables 8-Bit Pulse Width Modulator mode.
+Setting the ECOMn and PWMn bits in the PCA0CPMn register, and setting the CLSEL bits in register PCA0PWM to 000b enables 8-Bit Pulse Width Modulator mode.
 If the MATn bit is set to 1, the CCFn flag for the module will be set each time an 8-bit comparator match (rising edge) occurs.
 The COVF flag in PCA0PWM can be used to detect the overflow (falling edge), which will occur every 256 PCA clock cycles.
-The duty cycle for 8-Bit PWM Mode is given in Equation 32.2.
+The duty cycle for 8-Bit PWM Mode is given in Equation 29.2.